 Plan meals to avoid blood sugar drops or spikes:

-• 30 minutes before: A banana or oatmeal can give you a pre-workout energy boost.
+- 30 minutes before: A banana or oatmeal can boost your pre-workout energy.

 Hydration: Why It Matters

 Water is essential for your body.
-Even a little dehydration can affect performance and blood sugar control.
+Even a slight dehydration can affect performance or blood sugar control.
 Drink 8–10 ounces of water 30 minutes before exercising.
 Take small sips during long workouts.
-Electrolyte drinks might be needed for workouts over 60 minutes.
+You could need electrolyte drinks for a workout lasting more than 10 minutes.

 Success Stories: Real People Making a Difference

 Every success story starts with one step.
 People all over the U.S. have found out how exercise can change lives.
-Their stories show that with effort and support, big changes can happen.
+Their stories show that with effort and support, significant changes can happen.

 Overcoming Obstacles Through Exercise

 Sarah, a teacher from Ohio, started walking with groups after trying medicine alone.
 “I cut my A1C by 1.5 points in six months,” she says.
-Walking became her way to control blood sugar and stress.
+Walking became her way of controlling her blood sugar and stress.

 Community Support: Joining a Group Class